Sustainability Built In

 As the proportion of embodied energy relative to operational energy increases within building projects, so does our influence and responsibility as structural engineers to affect this balance.
 Refurbishments are often a more cost-effective, more carbon efficient and socially accepted solution than demolition.

-For refurbishment and retrofit to become the default solution going forward, let’s get structural engineers and architects on board projects at an early stage with the starting questions, ‘‘Can we reuse and repurpose of existing structures?’
-‘Can we reuse of existing foundations?’
+For refurbishment and retrofit to become the default solution going forward, let’s get structural engineers and architects on board projects at an early stage with starting questions, “can we reuse and re purpose existing structures?” “can we reuse existing foundations?”

-View our article on Demolish or Rebuild?
+View our article on Demolish or Refurbish?
 A sustainability issue;

 In every project…

 We look to the use of external stability systems to create future flexibility or to prevent structural alterations in the future